pudly/schmopera-hugo/content/articles/sleep-chorus-mask-making-keep-minnesota-opera-visible-during-pandemic.md

 date = 2020-05-17T04:00:00Z
 disclaimer = ""
 image_gallery = []
 postamble = "[Minnesota Opera's 2020-21 season](https://mnopera.org/season/2020-2021/), scheduled to open on September 26 and running through May 23, includes _The Abduction from the Seraglio_, _Eugene Onegin_ and _Cinderella_.
-Two contemporary operas, _Blue_, a racially charged work by Jeanine Tesori and Tazewell Thompson and _The Shining_ complete the season.
-For further details and to learn more about the company visit [mnopera.org](https://mnopera.org/)." preamble = "[Minnesota Opera](https://mnopera.org/season/2020-2021/at-home-with-mn-opera/)'s assistant conductor and chorus director Andrew Whitfield was busy producing a virtual production of \"Sleep Chorus\", from the Pulitzer Prize-winning opera [_Silent Night_](/kevin-puts-i-know-who-i-am-as-a-composer/) by Kevin Puts and Mark Campbell.
+Two contemporary operas, _Blue_, a racially charged work by Jeanine Tesori and Tazewell Thompson, and _The Shining_ complete the season." preamble = "[Minnesota Opera](https://mnopera.org/season/2020-2021/at-home-with-mn-opera/)'s assistant conductor and chorus director Andrew Whitfield was busy producing a virtual production of \"Sleep Chorus\", from the Pulitzer Prize-winning opera [_Silent Night_](/kevin-puts-i-know-who-i-am-as-a-composer/) by Kevin Puts and Mark Campbell.
 The chorus gives voice to a Christmas night truce between warring soldiers in the trenches of World War I. Meanwhile, costume director Corinna Bakken along with costume and scene shop personnel and a raft of volunteers were busy in their homes sewing over 10,000 much-needed medical masks to protect against the Covid-19 virus.\n\nThe [company](https://mnopera.org/season/2020-2021/at-home-with-mn-opera/) launched the \"Sleep Chorus\" to promote a special fund raising drive to compensate artists on and off stage during the pandemic shutdown while the protective masks went to organizations without access to traditional health care resources including assisted-living homes, veterinarians, blood services, shelters, and more.
 I talked with Andrew Whitfield about these impressive undertakings." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1589567526/media/2020/05/sqMNOpera-SleepChorus_clrppm.jpg" primary_image_credit = ""